University of New Hampshire International Travel Assistance and Insurance Program

 The Summary of Benefits and the full Evidence of Benefits that includes all definitions and exclusions is available online: http://unh.edu/cie/international-travel-assistance-insurance-program.

-Starting Fall 2013 all undergraduate students traveling abroad on University-related activities will be charged an International Travel Insurance Fee of $70 for international activities that take place during the summer, J-term, spring break or Maymester and $150 for semester programs.
+All undergraduate students traveling abroad on University-related activities will be charged an International Travel Insurance Fee of $150 for semester programs or $70 for international activities that take place during the summer, J-term, spring break or Maymester.
 Graduate students will be charged this fee for UNH coursework abroad or study abroad programs, but not for research activities.

 Extended Personal Travel